We can help with your complaint

 You can start by contacting the person you are dealing with or you can contact us at:

 Timeframe for raising a service complaint

-If you wish to raise a complaint about our service this must be brought to us within the following time limits:
+If you wish to raise a complaint about our service this must be brought to us within three months of the case closing.

 We will not accept service complaints brought to us outside of this timeframe, unless there is an exceptional circumstance, such as ill health, which prevented you from raising this.